AnalyticsAutomated/analytics_automated/docs/the_UI.rst

 list will be used to created a file string of the format JOB_UUID.[ENDING] for interpolation in to the $OUTPUT flag (see below)

+**stdout glob**: If you wish to record the tasks stdout then you can provide a file suffix.
+The task will now perform as though you had used a standard unix file redirect.

-**Executable**: This is the program the worker will execute with any default flags and options **NOTE THAT TO JUDGE A TASK SUCCESSFUL IT MUST RETURN A 0 EXIT STATUS (THIS WILL BE CHANGED IN THE FUTURE)**
+**Executable**: This is the program the worker will execute with any default flags and options.
+Using $INPUT and $OUTPUT allows you to insert strings JOB_UUID.[1stInGlob] and JOB_UUID.[1stOutGlob] **NOTE THAT TO JUDGE A TASK SUCCESSFUL IT MUST RETURN A 0 EXIT STATUS (THIS WILL BE CHANGED IN THE FUTURE)**

 Parameters